DIRECTLab/SBMPO/README.md

 ```
 /resources/scripts/trajread.m
 ```
-In this same folder, PlotFigs.m will return the trajectory and motion path plots in field-typical 2D map format.
+In this same folder, PlotFigs.m will return the trajectory and motion path plots in a typical robot 2D map format.

 # Additional Configurations